PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 #### New Multistore header
 One of the main difficulties for the merchants using the multistore was to know which store they were configuring in the back-office and this was bringing a lot of configuration errors.

-- Shops running on Multistore now feature a new Back Office header that makes it easy for merchants to tell which context they are on.
-Its background color can be customized for each shop or shop group in the Multistore parameters.
+This is why a new back-office header has been added.
+Its color can be customized for each shop or group of shop(s) in the multistore parameters.
+It makes it easy for the merchants to know which shop or group they are configuring and therefore avoid configuration mistakes.

 ![The new multistore header](/assets/images/2021/multistore_header.png)